 This is a brilliant scheme and I am delighted to support it.
 Looking after older people is becoming an increasingly large part of the work of the hospitals in Brighton, and in the country generally.
 Initiatives like this will undoubtedly improve the care and treatment elderly patients receive, as well as providing some valuable learning that can be shared with anyone in this field.Professor Jon Cohen, Emeritus Professor of Infectious Diseases, Brighton & Sussex Medical School President, International Society for Infectious Diseases

-I welcome Small Acts of Friendship as a new initiative to support elderly patients in our local hospitals.
-With opportunities for social activities, a little pampering and a focus on maintaining mobility we are sure people will benefit in many ways and be able to return more quickly to their community.Sally Gunnell, OBE DL
+I welcome Small Acts of Friendship as an initiative to support elderly patients in our local hospitals.
+With opportunities for social activities, a little pampering and a focus on maintaining mobility we are sure people will benefit in many ways and be able to return more quickly to their community.
+You can help by making a donation via this website.Sally Gunnell, OBE DL